isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-It nicely encapsulates local initialization, including cleaning up scratch variables needed only for the initialization, without needing to create a needless nonlocal yet nonreusable function.
+It nicely encapsulates local initialization, including cleaning up scratch variables needed only for the initialization, without needing to create a needless non-local yet non-reusable function.
 It also works for variables that should be `const` but only after some initialization work.

 ##### Example, bad